Khalid bin Sultan Al Qasimi (fashion designer): Early life and education

-Al Qasimi was born on 6 April 1980.
-He moved to London when he was nine years old and was educated at the Tonbridge School in Kent.
-In 2004, Al Qasimi won two golden prizes in the First Arab-Euro Festival for Photography which was organised by the Arab Photographers Union in Europe under the theme of "History, technique and heritage."
+Al Qasimi was born on April 6, 1980.
+He moved to London at nine years old and was educated at the Tonbridge School in Kent.
+In 2004, Al Qasimi won two golden prizes in the First Arab-Euro Festival for Photography organised by the Arab Photographers Union in Europe under the theme of "History, technique and heritage."
 Al Qasimi studied architecture and fashion design at Central Saint Martins in London.

 Career

 He established the British clothing chain Qasimi Homme in 2008.
 There he was the founder and creative director.
 As fashion designer he is best known for having incorporated Arab elements in his male and female costume designs.
 Much of Al Qasimi's women's collection was inspired by the Gulf’s colourful jalabiya dresses.
 Al Qasimi said models should "resemble warriors walking out of a crypt and down the runway."
 His designs have been shown as part of London and Paris Fashion Weeks.
-Among some of the celebrities who have worn Qasimi outfits include Lady Gaga, Florence Welch and Cheryl Cole.
+Some celebrities who have worn Qasimi outfits include Lady Gaga, Florence Welch and Cheryl Cole.

 In an interview with Japan Fashion TV Al Qasimi said: "Qasimi is a way for me to discuss what's going on around us whether it is politics or economics".
-Some of his designs included £115 ($144) T-shirts with the writing in Arabic, that read: "Press.
+Some of his designs included £115 ($144) T-shirts with writing in Arabic that read: "Press.
 Don't Shoot."

 Al Qasimi was the chairman of the Sharjah Urban Planning Council as well as the leader of the region’s first international platform for architecture, the Sharjah Architecture Triennial – a non-profit initiative funded by the Government of Sharjah, to focus on encouraging dialogue on architecture and urbanism in the Middle East, North Africa, and South Asia – set to take place at the end of 2019.